GeyserMC/GeyserWiki/docs/geyser/extensions.md

 To build your extension, run the Gradle build task, and install the extension.

-## Creating commands with Geyser Extensions
+## Creating commands with Geyser Extensions {#creating-commands-with-geyser-extensions}
 To create a command, you would need to use the "Commands" package in the Geyser API.
 Brief rundown:
 - [Command.java](https://github.com/GeyserMC/Geyser/blob/master/api/src/main/java/org/geysermc/geyser/api/command/Command.java)
   This interface represents a command in Geyser - to make one, you can use the CommandBuilder.
 You can register it with the